ichim/GISDAY2016/README.md

 # GISDAY2016
 Widget for Web App Builder for Developer
-This Widget was developed on the GIS Day
+This page refers to any ESRI-based application development activity within the Polytechnic University